 The brain and our intellect are remarkable.
-We can know so much - and yet when we attempt to understand life and seek answers from our mind, the more we know, the more we discover there is to know.
+We know so much - but the thing is, the more we know, the more we discover there is to know.

 Albert Einstein said:

 “I never came upon any of my discoveries through the process of rational thinking.”